|Department||Construction Industries Board|

 Enforces licensing act of mechanical trade.
 Works with local public and private groups to coordinate and educate on topics of licensing and code standards.
 Gathers information, prepares reports, and testifies at hearings on licensing violations.
 Home-based duty station in Oklahoma, likely Southwest Oklahoma, with specific counties to be determined; however, assigned work locations may be adjusted depending on the needs of the CIB.
 Extensive in-state travel.
 Some overnight travel required.
 Must be able to pass a criminal background check.

 1. Enforces mechanical licensing act by investigating licensing and code standards including travel to and physically inspecting construction worksites, receiving and investigating complaints regarding licensing and code standards, issuing necessary citations, interpreting mechanical codes and laws, preparing inspection and Notice of Violation (NOV) reports, conducting plan reviews when requested, evaluating installations by using codes and installation instructions, and preparing citations for failure to comply with NOV.

 2. Works cooperatively with city inspectors, other government entities, private interests, contractors and professional clientele, such as engineers and architects, to offer information and education on responsibilities, role, and services of CIB.

 3. Inspects and investigates construction sites to ensure compliance with all applicable licensing laws and adopted statewide construction codes.

 4. Meets with other state agencies and local governments to compare and coordinate activities of mutual interest and makes oral presentations and reports to CIB Board and others.

-5. Attends meetings of trade-related organizations to network with other investigators and inspectors to develop consistency in job performance.
+5. Attends meetings of trade-related organizations, when requested, to network with other investigators and inspectors to develop consistency in job performance.